 Who is this for?

-You qualify for this service if you reside in the United Kingdom and fall under one the following categories:
+You qualify for this service if you reside in and are a citizen/permanent resident of the United Kingdom and fall under one the following categories:

 - You are a Muslim woman who identifies as a ‘revert’*, and are single, divorced, or widowed.